jg-rp/liquidscript/docs/docs/language/tags.md

----
-sidebar_position: 2
----

 # Liquid Tags

+This page documents the standard tags built-in to Liquid.
+See [custom tags](../guides/custom-tags.mdx) for examples of how to write your own.

 :::info
 Some of the examples here are borrowed from [Shopify's Liquid documentation](https://shopify.github.io/liquid/).
 You can find their license [here](https://github.com/Shopify/liquid/blob/master/LICENSE).
 :::

-This page documents the standard tags built-in to Liquid.
-See [custom tags](../guides/custom-tags.mdx) for examples of how to write your own.

 ## `#` (inline comment)